-This report was filed in support of the Receiver's motion for approval of a settlement agreement with one of the Banners Broker companies, and for the grant of certain limited investigatory authority in respect of certain Banners Broker associated companies.
+This report was filed in support of the Receiver's motion for approval of a settlement agreement with a Banners Broker associated company, and for the grant of certain limited investigatory authority in respect of certain Banners Broker associated companies.
 The report also provided an update on the activities of the Receiver since its First Report.